 By default, RubyMine is configured to check for updates automatically and notify you when a new version is available.
-Updates are patch-based: they are applied to the existing installation and only require you to restart the IDE.
+Updates are usually patch-based: they are applied to the existing installation and only require you to restart the IDE.
+However, sometimes patch updates are not available, and a new version of RubyMine must be installed.

-If you installed RubyMine using the Toolbox App, it will suggest to update when a new version is available.
-If you want the Toolbox App to automatically update all managed tools:
+If you installed RubyMine using the Toolbox App, it will suggest you to update when a new version is available.

 Open the Toolbox App and click the screw nut icon in the top right corner to open the settings.